US-based computer technology giant IBM and the University of Dubai on Tuesday announced plans to establish a Smarter Cities Institute in the emirate.

 Amr Refaat, general manager, IBM Middle East and Pakistan, said: “Our collaboration with the University of Dubai will provide researchers, faculty and students in the UAE with a platform for innovation, resources and technology expertise to help ensure that today’s graduates have the knowledge and workforce skills to contribute to building a Smarter City.
 IBM collaborates with educational institutions around the world to drive innovation through research and skills development to support the development of the technical and business talent that fuels economic growth.”

-As part of the agreement, the University of Dubai will officially become an IBM academic partner within the framework of the IBM Academic Initiative.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+As part of the agreement, the University of Dubai will officially become an IBM academic partner within the framework of the IBM Academic Initiative.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.